Niji

 The module defines two handlers, apply and reload.

-The apply handler receives the module config and the
+The apply handler receives the module config, the

-theme as parameters.
-It is responsible for taking the theme,
+parameters.
+It is responsible for taking the theme, transforming its contents

 The reload handler is optional.
 It is responsible for reloading the theming